Computing Isomorphisms between Products of Supersingular Elliptic Curves: Computing -dimensional isomorphisms

 Proposition~\ref{prop:SumKernelEndo} tells us that if are able to compute $\varphi, \alpha$ and $\nu$, then Algorithm~\ref{algo:isomorphism_completion} can compute an isomorphism $E \times E \to E_1' \times E$.
-Our strategy will be to first fix $\varphi$, then to compute the endomorphisms $\alpha$ and $\nu$ that satisfy the conditions of Proposition~\ref{prop:SumKernelEndo}.
-As explained above, we specialize to the case $E=E_0$, and $p \equiv 3 \bmod 4$, to perform those computations.
+Our strategy will be to first fix $\varphi$, then to compute $\alpha$ and $\nu$ that satisfy the conditions of Proposition~\ref{prop:SumKernelEndo}.
+As explained above, we specialize to the case $E=E_0$, and $p \equiv 3 \bmod 4$.
 The low-discriminant quadratic order will help us find the endomorphism $\alpha \in \End(E_0)$ of prescribed degree $\deg(\alpha)=\deg(\varphi)$ by solving low-discriminant norm equations with Cornacchia's algorithm.
 Algorithm~\ref{algo:localgenerator} provides a fast method for computing such $\alpha, \nu$ upon input of the ideal $I$ corresponding to the isogeny $\varphi$.

-We start with a few technical lemmas which state that computing $\alpha, \nu$ in Proposition~\ref{prop:SumKernelEndo} is actually related to computing a generator of a localization of the ideal $I$ associated to $\varphi$ at a prime $\ell$.
+We start with technical lemmas which state that computing $\alpha, \nu$ is related to computing a generator of a localization of the ideal $I$ associated to $\varphi$ at a prime $\ell$.

 \begin{lemm} Let $\mathcal O\subset \B$ be a maximal order, $I\subset \mathcal O$ be a left ideal, $\alpha \in \mathcal O$ such that $\Nrd(\alpha)=\Nrd(I)$, and $\ell\ne p$ be a prime number.
 Then the following statements are equivalent: \begin{itemize} \item[(a)] There exists $x\in \mathcal O$, such that $\alpha x\in I$ and $\Nrd(x)$ is not divisible by $\ell$; \item[(b)] There exists an invertible $y\in \mathcal O\otimes \Z_{\ell}$ such that $\alpha y\in I\otimes\Z_{\ell}$. \end{itemize} \end{lemm}